Position Information Are you a Physical Therapist with a passion for helping children?

-Join the Medical Therapy Program (MTP) team!Starting salary up to $45.51*/Hour plus a cash allowance of $3.45/Hour
+Join the Medical Therapy Program (MTP) team!Starting salary up to $49.12*/Hour plus a cash allowance of $3.45/Hour

 Working at the County of Sonoma offers expansive opportunities for growth and development, the ability to be a part of a challenging and rewarding work environment, and the satisfaction of knowing you're working to better our communities.
 You can also look forward to excellent benefits* including:

-- An annual Staff Development/Wellness Benefit allowance up to $425 for part-time and ongoing education/training opportunities
+- An annual Staff Development/Wellness Benefit allowance of up to $425 and ongoing education/training opportunities

 - Competitive vacation and sick leave accruals, 12 paid holidays, and an additional 8 floating holiday hours per year

 - County paid 100% premium contribution for the majority of employee-only and employee + family health plan options

 - County contribution to a Health Reimbursement Arrangement to help fund post-retirement employee health insurance/benefits

 - Retirement fully integrated with Social Security